Pregnant woman struck, killed by gunfire during argument with boyfriend, police say

 It happened around 8:30 p.m.
-Saturday on East South Street, according to Opelousas Police Chief Martin McLendon.
+Saturday in the 700 block of East South Street, according to Opelousas Police Chief Martin McLendon.

 McLendon said police received a call from a local hospital about a woman who had arrived in a private vehicle, and who had been shot and was now dead.